 What would be the worst way to find out your website has been hacked?
 For me it would be to hear it from a customer.
 And worse still would be if they were furious because visiting my hacked website had caused their computer to be loaded up with malware.
 This is not a good way… Read more

 Adding Two-Factor-Authentication (2FA), also sometimes called Multi-Factor-Authentication (MFA), to your WordPress login page exponentially increases your website’s resistance to brute force attacks.
+Using it on all your accounts can help to protect you against identity theft.
 Why use two factor authentication?
-Two factor authentication adds a second security element that needs to validate before access to your website is allowed.
-That makes three factors in all:Your usernameYour passwordThe time-sensitive… Read more
+Two factor authentication adds a second security element that needs to validate before access… Read more